David Logan (American football): Death and legacy

-Logan died from a heart attack at age 42 on January 13, 1999; an autopsy conducted on his body revealed several blood clots on his left leg that had spread to his lungs and which resulted in respiratory failure.
+Logan died from a heart attack at age 42 on January 13, 1999; an autopsy revealed several blood clots on his left leg that had spread to his lungs and which resulted in respiratory failure.

 Legacy

 The Dave Logan Scholarship Fund was established by the Bright House Sports Network in January 1999.
 The fund annually awards scholarships to four high school seniors in both the Tampa and Central Florida areas who excel in both academics and athletics.